vipul-sharma20/py-gmail/README.md

       * Go to https://support.google.com/mail/answer/1173270?hl=en and click on the link  Authorizing applications & sites         page
       * At the bottom - in the "generate application specific password" section, in the name field type SMTP and generate         the password just copy and paste the generated password in the password variable in the script
-        For eg : if your generated password is "bfowdafbynfwfgmz" , then paste this password in the password variable of the script password = "bfowdafbynfwfgmy" and this will be the password for your gmail id if "You have 2                   step verification activated"
+        For eg : if your generated password is "bfowdafbynfwfgmz" , then paste this password in the password variable of the script password = "bfowdafbynfwfgmz" and this will be the password for your gmail id if "You have 2                   step verification activated"